The Renewable Energy Law Review: South Africa

 With this incentive, companies can deduct the value of their new solar power system as a depreciation expense from its profits.

-At the time of writing, the Carbon Tax Act 15 of 2019 (the Carbon Tax Act) had been signed into law.
 The Carbon Tax Act provides for a basic tax-free threshold of around 60 per cent of emissions and additional allowances for specific sectors that may result in tax exemptions for up to 95 per cent of emissions during the first phase until 2022.
-The full carbon tax rate is proposed to be 120 rand per tCO2e, after exemptions.
+The full carbon tax rate is proposed to be 120 rand per tonnes (t) of carbon dioxide (CO2) equivalent (e) (tCO2e), after exemptions.
 The effective tax rate is expected to be between 6 and 48 rand per tCO2e.

 ii The regulatory framework

-In South Africa, the regulation of electricity from renewable sources falls under the jurisdiction of the National Energy Regulator (NERSA), one of three energy regulators established under the National Energy Regulator Act 2004 (NRA), which regulates electricity, piped gas and petroleum pipeline industries.
-Eskom's tariffs are regulated by NERSA under the Electricity Regulation Act 2006 (the Electricity Regulation Act).
+In South Africa, the regulation of electricity from renewable sources falls under the jurisdiction of NERSA, one of three energy regulators established under the National Energy Regulator Act, 2004 (Act No. 40 of 2004) (NRA), which regulates electricity, piped gas and petroleum pipeline industries.
+Eskom's tariffs are regulated by NERSA under the ERA.
 These tariffs are based on Eskom's costs plus a reasonable rate of return.

-The NRA, together with other key legislation regulating the relevant industries (in the case of electricity, the Electricity Regulation Act) establishes the framework for renewable energy regulation in South Africa.
+The NRA, together with other key legislation regulating the relevant industries (in the case of electricity, the ERA) establishes the framework for renewable energy regulation in South Africa.
 That legislation, together with associated regulations, notices, rules and guidelines, grants expansive regulatory power to the regulators, including the powers to issue, amend and revoke licences, as well as to approve tariffs.

-Under the Electricity Regulation Act, a licence is required for each operation (i.e., for electricity generation, transmission and distribution facilities, and in respect of the import, export and trading of electricity – collectively, the Licensed Activities), but it provides exemptions for licences in respect of (1) any generation plant constructed and operated for demonstration purposes, (2) any generation plant constructed and operated for own use, (3) any non-grid-connected electricity supply other than for commercial use, and (4) any other activity relating to the Licensed Activities for which NERSA has determined that a licence is no longer required.
+Under the ERA, a licence is required for each operation (i.e., for electricity generation, transmission and distribution facilities, and in respect of the import, export and trading of electricity – collectively, the licensed activities), but it provides exemptions for licences in respect of (1) any generation plant constructed and operated for demonstration purposes; (2) any generation plant constructed and operated for own use; (3) any non-grid-connected electricity supply other than for commercial use; and (4) any other activity relating to the licensed activities for which NERSA has determined that a licence is no longer required.
 In relation to the latter exemption, NERSA may require that persons undertaking the activity concerned nevertheless register it with NERSA.

-A person obliged to hold a licence in terms of the Electricity Regulation Act must apply to NERSA for the licence in the form, and applying the procedure, prescribed.
+A person obliged to hold a licence in terms of the ERA must apply to NERSA for the licence in the form, and applying the procedure, prescribed.
 The application must be accompanied by the prescribed licence fee.
 The information required for such an application includes, among other things:

 - the administrative, financial and technical abilities of the applicant;